Frequently Asked Questions

 How quickly will I receive my offer?

-If your qualification is listed in the country table on the website, you will in most cases receive an offer within 48 hours of completing the online application.
+For the International Foundation prorammes, if your qualification is listed in the country table on the website, you will in most cases receive an offer within 48 hours of completing the online application.
 If your qualification is not listed you will receive an offer within 2 weeks of applying.

 How do I accept my offer?